xiaobo-yang/my_makemore/predict_next_word_from_scratch/readme.md

 ## Acknowledgement

 This project is largely inspired by Andrej Karpathy's excellent [makemore](https://github.com/karpathy/makemore) project.
-I added more models and more backpropagation components to the project.
+I add more models and more backpropagation components to the project.